anonyco/Javascript-Fast-Light-Map-WeakMap-Set-And-WeakSet-JS-Polyfill/README.md

 ```

 # When To & When Not To Use This Polyfill
 This polyfill differs from the other polyfills in that it reasonably sacrafices standard-conformity for lightweightness and fastness.
 For example, this polyfill uses regular maps with a `length` getter added as a proxy to the `size` property as a polyfill to weakmaps.
 This may break some scripts which heavily probe the inner workings of Weakmaps.
+However, none of this should break most scripts.
+For example, forEach is still standards-compliant: it goes from start to end, and all the methods are available and work standards-compliantly.
 Also, this polyfill does not do Symbols, which should be an okay thing for the majority of production code.

 # Browser Support
 This polyfill should bring Map and WeakMap support to IE9.